 In reality, it's only one plan that gives access to 5 simultaneous connections.
 The main difference will be the in plan length as it significantly affects the price.
 The longer your subscription, the less you will be paying when calculating the monthly amount.
 It's worth noting that you will be instantly charged the whole amount if you pick a plan for three years.

-The shortest term is a one-month subscription that costs $12.95.
-Suppose you’re planning on using a VPN for longer.
-In that case, it’s worth considering a longer subscription rather than paying for one month every time the subscription runs out.
-If you opt in for a year, the subscription costs $45.00, or $3.75 over twelve months.
+The shortest term is a two-month subscription that costs $6.47 a month (which also includes one month for free).
+Suppose you're planning on using a VPN for longer.
+In that case, it's worth considering a longer subscription rather than paying for two months every time the subscription runs out.
+If you opt-in for 18 months, the subscription costs $45.00, or $2.50/month.
 The best deal is the longest option.
-It costs $60.00 for three years, or $1.66 a month.
+It costs $60.00 for three years, or $1.67 a month.

 The only thing lacking seems to be payment options.
-You can’t pay using cryptocurrencies.
-There’s only regular credit card options, PayPal, and UnionPay.
-This isn’t optimal for a service trying to be so focused on privacy.
+You can't pay using cryptocurrencies.
+There are only regular credit card options, PayPal, and UnionPay.
+This isn't optimal for a service trying to be so focused on privacy.

 Can you get VyprVPN for free?